LakshayKapur06/goal-tracking-portal/README.md

 ## 📄 License

-Built for the Atomberg Hackathon.
+Built for the AtomQuest Hackathon 2026.
 All rights reserved.